Get a Quick Online Quote: Register or Login

 • Integrated ZIF contacts provide simple modular interfaces to the system environment.

 • Test conditions are simplified.
-A complete test prior to installation becomes possible.
+A complete test before installation becomes possible.

 • Logistical and assembly costs are significantly reduced with flex-rigid boards.